PySymGym/PySymGym/README.md

 - Generate initial data
 - Convert initial data to dataset for training
 - Run training process
-- Use ONNX to convert your model to ONNX format.
+- Use [`onyx.py`](#onnx-conversion) command line tool convert your PyTorch model to ONNX format.
-- Use your ONNX model to run symbolic execution with the model.
+- Use your ONNX model to run symbolic execution.

 ### Generate initial dataset